Using Linux to Build Custom Topo Maps

 Click Next.

-to allow me to select any field.
-Untick Select field for labels
+widget to allow me to select any field.
+Untick Select field for

 - Choose Coordinate system of Latitude/Longitude (deg)